Social studies questions on the topic of family. Test “My family. Fill in the missing words

 1. people of the barbarian era did not know family relationships

-the family originated in ancient times under the conditions of the clan system3. the family arose with the advent of the state
+2. the family originated in ancient times under the conditions of the clan system

 4. the emergence of a family is associated with the identification of social classes